cloud-gov/cg-site/content/docs/ops/service-disruption-guide.md

 We typically use a **What happened** + **What we're doing** structure.

-Try checking your draft against the following questions that customers typically have:
+Check your draft against the following questions that customers typically have:

-* What part of the system had a problem, in terms that I recognize?
+* What part(s) of the system had a problem, in terms that I recognize?
-* How long did the problem last?
+* How long did the problem last, and at what time?
 * What was the effect on my applications and my own users?
+(This is important.)
 * How are you going to prevent it from happening again?
 * What actions should I take, if any?